h2oai/h2o-3/h2o-hadoop-common/tests_multinode/readme.txt

 2) do we absolutely need to test this on multi-node?

-3) if your tests need any data, prepare the data in /user/jenkins/(smalldata|bigdata)
+3) if your tests need any data, prepare the data in /datasets or /user/jenkins/(smalldata|bigdata)

 4) does your test need to write anything to hdfs? write only into /user/jenkins/test_output and try to delete everything afterwards.